πΊοΈ Understanding Levels

 Figure: Hub-and-spoke pattern with a central location connecting to multiple zones

-Pros: Seamless exploration, no loading screens, feels like one continuous world
+Pros: Seamless exploration, no loading screens, feels like one continuous world, no manual streaming setup

 Choosing Your Approach